reality-comes/discordrp/README.md

 Characters:

-Characters are managed via "/set_bot_name", setting a new name will generate a new character card, which simply contains prompt information for that character.
+Characters are managed via "/select_character", setting a new name will generate a new character card, which simply contains prompt information for that character.
 The bot should default to "Narrator", which I personally find the best sort of base character for RP.
-To change the prompt for the character utilize "/set_system_message".
+To change the prompt for the character utilize "/set_character_prompt".

+Roleplay Setting:

+Roleplay setting is managed via "/set_roleplay_setting", this adds a line into the prompt that provides setting details, useful if you are using multiple characters.

 Setup: